Configuration¶

 voltage-modification-absolute-threshold

-After a contingency, all the monitored buses whose voltage has not changed by more than the threshold (in kV) compared to pre-contingency state are filtered from the post-contingency results.
-It is set at 0 by default, so it doesn’t filter anything.
+After a contingency, monitored buses whose voltage magnitude has not changed by more than the specified absolute threshold (in kV)

-Violations filtering
+Violations filtering¶

 The violations listed in the results can be filtered to consider only a certain type of violations, to consider only a few voltage levels or to limit the geographical area by filtering equipment by countries.
 Check out the documentation of the limit-violation-default-filter configuration module.